srz2/UsefulCode/content/programming-languages/c++/Big Three/Big Three.md

 ###Copy Constructor

-  The copy constructor is called whenever an object is initialized from another object of the same type (unless overload resolution selects the move constructor as a better match), which includes. [[Source.]](http://en.cppreference.com/w/cpp/language/copy_constructor)
+  The copy constructor is called whenever an object is initialized from another object of the same type (unless overload resolution selects the move constructor as a better match), which includes. <p><a href="http://en.cppreference.com/w/cpp/language/copy_constructor" target="_blank">[Source.]</a></p>

 ###Assignment Method

-  The copy assignment operator is called whenever selected by overload resolution, e.g. when an object appears on the left side of an assignment expression.
-[Source.](http://en.cppreference.com/w/cpp/language/as_operator)
+  The copy assignment operator is called whenever selected by overload resolution, e.g. when an object appears on the left side of an assignment expression. <p><a href="http://en.cppreference.com/w/cpp/language/as_operator" target="_blank">[Source.]</a></p>

 ###Destructor

-The destructor is called whenever an object's lifetime ends. [[Source.]](http://en.cppreference.com/w/cpp/language/destructor) This is called in order to clean up the class instance in order to free any other memory used by the class.
+The destructor is called whenever an object's lifetime ends. <p><a style="" href="http://en.cppreference.com/w/cpp/language/destructor" target="_blank">[Source.]</a></p> This is called in order to clean up the class instance in order to free any other memory used by the class.

 ##Sample Code